-“Sa malayon ha nabunkal”, the sky is circular, it is said in Olaging the Epic Song of the Bukidnon, and the Sun guarantees this circolarity.
-With the arrival of the Muslims before and the Spanish later the circle was straightened and called History and the indigenous people begun to hear terms like “past, present and future”.
-Very soon they found themselves in a linear fraction of the time that had already thousands of years.
-Years lost or earned?
+“Sa malayon ha nabunkal”, the sky is circular, it is said in Olaging the Epic Song of the Bukidnon, and the Sun guarantees this circularity.
+With the arrival of the Muslims before and the Spaniards later the circle was straightened and called History and the aboriginal people begun to hear terms like “past, present and future”.
+Very soon they found that they were just a fraction of a linear time that had already thousands of years of age.
+Years lost or earned for them?
 Difficult to say.
-Difficult to calculate even today where the calendars say that 2009 years passed already but at the numbers and names of the days they add also the icones and the dates of the four lunar phases, for which is not important the goal, where we are heading, but the resumption of the cycle.
+Difficult to calculate even today when the calendar is saying that 2009 years have gone for good, but adding, at the numbers and names of the days, the dates and faces of the four lunar phases.
+For the calendar is not important the goal, where we are heading, but the resumption of the cycle.
 As a local proverb says: Bisan ano ka lawid ang prusisyon, magbalik man sa simbahan gihapon (for how much long is a procession always returns in church).
-Eternal but recurrent return that Institutions, Governments and Religions use in their liturgies, sacred and profane, allowing themselves to mantain a linear course in the years, towards short, long and a, but more and more delayed, final goal.
+Eternal but recurrent return that Institutions, Governments and Religions use in their liturgies, sacred and profane, allowing themselves to mantain a linear course of the time towards a more and more delayed to a final goal.